g-anikin/custom_exporter/README.md

 * Checkmarx SAST
 * JFrog Artifactory

+## Other features
+* Get metrics about certificate duration in days left
+* Get metrics about certificate that hostname is in Subject Alternative Name
+* Get metrics about SAST queue of started code-checks

 ## Avaliability is checking by HTTP-requests to:
 * Jenkins login-page https://jenkins-server/login?from=%2F
 * Nexus healthcheck-page https://nexus-server/service/rest/v1/status/check (exporter parces this page and get status of services)